 Firstly, dplants in garden centres and within on-line plant shops.
-Step through the festive garden doors and a whole new world opens up before you, where spring seems to be just around the corner.
-Visiting a reall-live plant centre is good for the soul.
+Step through the garden doors of your laptop or phone and a whole new world opens up before you, where spring seems to be just around the corner.
+Visiting a reall-live plant centre is also good for the soul.

 Make merry with our early shopping suggestions

 A bulb planting kit for indoors is the equivalent of that Eureka moment.
 Gifts for auntie, grandad and sister Sue.
 Choose from Hyacinths, Amaryllis, Narcissi, Crocus, Tulips and more.
 Everything the recipient needs in order to grow some colourful cheer.
-Most kits cost under £15, including the Amaryllis Carmen bulb kit shown, which comes with a zingy metallic-effect plant pot.
+Most kits are inexpensive, such as the Amaryllis pictured below, available during winter season whilst stocks last.

 Bird nesting boxes; insect houses; bird feeders; bird baths and more.
 Birds are a gardeners friend.
 They eat aphids and keep your plants free from nibbling snails and slugs.
 What's more, they really do cheer people up.
 We all need to encourage birds into gardens and to promote biodiversity.
-There are plenty from which to choose and many cost well under £20.
-The Country Cottage nest box (pictured) costs £17.99 (+p&p).
-Cute, isn't it?
+They bring so much joy, it's a small gesture to provide somewhere for them to nest, eat and bathe.
+The Country Cottage nest box (pictured) is rather cute but there are many others available HERE.

 Garden ornaments with integral solar lighting can be quirky but fun.
 A string of fairy lights powered by the sun is uplifting on a dark night.
 Even on a cloudy day, solar-charged batteries gain enough energy to give you some light after dusk.
 Twinkling lights out in the garden provide joy to the human spirit and most are available for under £20.
 The foxglove solar garden light (pictured), costs £16.85 (+p&p).